kindtek/devels-playground/README.md

 ### [In theory](https://softprom.com/sites/default/files/materials/cyberark-sb-to-SUDO-or-not-to-SUDO-06-11-2015-en.pdf), the gates of sudo should restrict the devel to only making changes in `/hel` and any mounted drives - leaving only `gabriel` to make changes at the root level

-##### More notes: All images are built with the [Dockerfiles in the devels-playground repo root](devels-playground).
+##### More notes: All images are built with the [Dockerfiles in the devels-play repo root](devels-play).
 All of `/hel` is mounted as a volume in Docker and the data stored in `/hel` will persist throughout all images when running in Docker.
 When in WSL, the volume will be stored in a WSL instance called Docker-Data.The directory located at `/mnt/data/gabriel` contains backup scripts (`backup-devel.sh`) and automatically generates restore scripts when the backups are ran.
 The `/mnt/data/gabriel` directory is safe from the devel as the devel has no write priveleges there -- only read and execute

 ---